alienatedsec/yi-hack-v4/README.md

 - Yi 1080p Home 48US - confirmed with minor issues / still testing
 - Yi Home 17CN / 27US / 47US - confirmed
-- Yi Dome - not confirmed / will be tested soon
+- Yi Dome - confirmed
 - Yi 1080p Dome - not confirmed / I have no device to test
 - Yi 1080p Cloud Dome - not confirmed / I have no device to test
 - Yi 1080p Outdoor - not confirmed / I have no device to test